 “I am seeing a break in the clouds happening down in the valley back at Moulton Barns—possibly in an hour.
 We’re going to

 We pulled out of the String Lake parking area, the third chase this night to find a clear patch of sky.
 The car headlights offered a narrow channel of visibility— alternating vistas of Lodgepole Pine forest and sagebrush meadows.
-Immediately, our car beams swept across a clearing and before us glowed two dozen pairs of eyes.
+At the first switchback curve our car beams swept across a clearing and before us glowed two dozen pairs of eyes.

-Each set of eyes was taller than a man’s.
-A Stag Elk and his harem.
-The ten pointer stepped forward proudly.
-His antlers appeared like wings outlined in an illuminated glow of rain and snow.
-I took this as a good omen in an otherwise topsy- turvey September, where strong Hurricanes ripped the Caribbean and an early winter thrust itself upon Wyoming.
+Each set taller than a man’s.
+A stag elk and his harem!
+The twelve pointer stepped forward without fear.
+His antlers appeared like wings outlined in a glowing halo of rain and snow.
+I took this as a good omen in an otherwise topsy- turvey September in which strong Hurricanes ripped the Caribbean and an early winter thrust itself upon Wyoming.

 The Elk however, were sounding their bugles and rutting in season—precisely as they should.
-Perhaps, the weather here would normalize and make it possible for us to capture one of photography’s most elusive subjects.
+Perhaps, nature would normalize for a few hours and make it possible for us to capture one of photography’s most elusive subjects.

-This span of stars rose right out of the western sea then fell into the dark ocean to the east.
-This was not a random patch of light.
-Not a temporary apparition.
-This was an object itself, one of incomprehensible and humbling size.
-What looked like a bridge spanning the night was, I later learned, the galaxy in which our solar system resided.
-I was truly stunned by the scene and I had no clue that ancient peoples, modern sailors farmers and folks in country hamlets knew it well!
+This span of stars rose right out of the western sea then fell into the dark ocean to the east–an object of incomprehensible and humbling size.
+What looked like a bridge spanning the night was, I later learned, is the galaxy in which our solar system resides.

 The majestic Elk was a indeed a good omen.
-Rain ceased to mire the windshield and a star peaked out.
-The small miracle continued as we raced down from the Tetons into the valley called Jackson Hole.
-We parted from the weather making mountain, and arrived at a row of barns built by Mormon’s in the 1880’s.
-Overhead, the brightest stars twinkled, and then— as we grabbed our tripods and camera packs– our eyes adjusted to the dark and the Milky Way was revealed!
+Rain ceased to mire the windshield and a star bright star peaked out.
+This small miracle patch of clear sky, opened further as we raced down from the Tetons into the valley called Jackson Hole.
+We departed the weather-making mountain, and arrived at a row of barns built by Mormon’s in the 1880’s.
+We tumbled out of cars and grabbed our tripods and camera packs.
+“Aaaah!”
+“Oh its beautiful”.
+“Amazing!”
+Our eyes adjusted to the dark and the Milky Way was revealed!